-Hill College requires mandatory advising to registration each semester.
+Hill College requires mandatory advising prior to registration for new students to Hill College.

 The following students are required to receive academic advising for the circumstances listed below:

 - 1. Students who are entering Hill College for the first time. - 2.
 Students who have stopped out of Hill College for over one year. - 3.
 Students who have not met TSI requirements. - 4.
 Students are required to be enrolled in developmental education courses. - 5.
 Students who desire to change an academic pathway, withdraw/resign from courses after census, and register for a term load that exceeds the maximum allowed. - 6.
 Student who are on academic probation and/or students who are returning from academic suspension.